OVERVIEW

 The central objective of MARIPOLDATA is to overcome these shortcomings by developing and applying a new multiscale methodology for grounding the analysis of science-policy interrelations in empirical research.

-Information in other languagues:
+Information in different languages:

 TEAM

-Ass.-Prof. Dr. Alice Vadrot
+Alice Vadrot

 Principal investigator

-Alice Vadrot is Assistant Professor for International Relations with a focus on Environmental Politics at the Department of Political Science of the University of Vienna and Visiting Research Fellow at the Centre for Science and Policy (CSaP) of the University of Cambridge.
+Alice Vadrot is Associate Professor for International Relations with a focus on Environmental Politics at the Department of Political Science of the University of Vienna and Visiting Research Fellow at the Centre for Science and Policy (CSaP) of the University of Cambridge.

 Vadrot holds a PhD in Political Science from the University of Vienna, which she completed in 2013.
 From 2015 to 2018, she was an Erwin Schrödinger Fellow of the Austrian Science Fund.
 She did her postdoctoral research at the University of Cambridge and returned to Vienna as a Senior Post Doc in 2017.
 In 2018, she won a Starting Grant from the European Research Council (ERC).
 Since November 2018, she is Assistant Professor at the University of Vienna.